i-am-the-robot/Self-balancing-robot-PID/README.md

 # Self-Balancing Robot PID Control
-This is a project about developing a system that keeps a two-wheeled robot vertically stable using the PID control logic.
-Just note that every system has its own PID value that it responds to.
-You need to understand your system requirements and tune the PID parameters to meet them.
+A two-wheeled robot is naturally unstable.
+Without active correction, it falls.
+This project implements a PID control system on an Arduino to keep the robot upright in real time by continuously reading the tilt angle from an MPU6050 sensor and adjusting motor speed accordingly.
+The results were validated using a digital twin built with serial data logged directly from the Arduino.

-Read the full write up here: [What Building a Self Balancing Robot Taught Me After Many Days of Tuning](https://www.linkedin.com/in/salisutitilola123)
+Read the full write-up here: [What Building a Self-Balancing Robot Taught Me After Many Days of Tuning](https://www.linkedin.com/in/salisutitilola123)

 Want to see the system behaviour visualised in real time?
-Check out the [Self Balancing Robot Digital Twin](https://github.com/i-am-the-robot/Self-Balancing-Robot-Digital-Twin) repository.
+Check out the [Self-Balancing Robot Digital Twin](https://github.com/i-am-the-robot/Self-Balancing-Robot-Digital-Twin) repository.

 ---